PBLUER19725/pbluer19725.github.io/index-en.md

-# Welcome to the official Website of BluePower Robotics!
+# Welcome to the official Website of BluePower Robotics

 ## Who are we?

 - We are FTC team 19725 in HIGH SCHOOL AFFILIATED TO SHANGHAI JIAOTONG UNIVERSITY.
 - We are made up of many students in grade 1 and 2 with teacher *Zhu* , *Ma* and *Sun*.
 - The team consists of three groups, including **Programming & Electronics Team**, **Engineering & Mechanics Team** and **Business & Outreach Team**.